proxer/ProxerAndroid/README.md

 ### How to use it?

-Build the project and install it on your device.
-Or
-Download the [latest release](https://github.com/RubenGees/ProxerMe/releases) and install it on your device.
+Build the project and install it on your device or download the [latest release](https://github.com/RubenGees/ProxerMe/releases) and install it on your device.

 #### Build